 View key dates of Thomas Cook history.
 Whereas, in case of Cox & Kings which is the longest established travel company in the world.
 Its distinguished history began in 1758 when it was appointed as general agents to the regiment of Foot Guards in India under the command of Lord Ligonier.
 By 1878, C&K were agents for most British regiments posted overseas, including the Royal Cavalry, Artillery and Infantry, as well as the Royal Wagon Train and the Household Brigade.
-The Royal Navy was next and in 1912, The Royal Air Force came under its wings

-Travel A gency Management and Tour Operations MTTM and the key operations of the C & K are Destination Management Outbound d Tourism, Business Travel, Incentive & Conference Solutions Domestic Holidays, Trade Fairs, Foreign exchange and insurance etc. 15.5 Revi ew Questions: • Discuss India: the contribution of Thomas Cook in tourism industry of • Differe ntiate between Thomas Cook and Cox & Kings: 15.6 Refero ences and Suggested Readings: W. Fraser l Rae, The Business of Travel - A Fifty Years' Record of Progress (Thos & Son, 189 1) ohn Pudn ey, The Thomas Cook Story (Michael Joseph, 1953)
+The Royal Navy was next and in 1912, The Royal Air Force came under its wings and the key operations of the C & K are Destination Management Outbound Tourism, Business Travel, Incentive & Conference Solutions Domestic Holidays, Trade Fairs, Foreign exchange and insurance etc. 15.5 Review Questions: • Discuss the contribution of Thomas Cook in tourism industry of India: Domestic Holidays, Trade Fairs, Foreign exchange and insurance etc. 15.5 Review Questions: • Discuss the contribution of Thomas Cook in tourism industry of 15.5 Review Questions: • Discuss the contribution of Thomas Cook in tourism industry of • Discuss the contribution of Thomas Cook in tourism industry of • Differentiate between Thomas Cook and Cox & Kings: 15.6 References and Suggested Readings: W. Fraser Rae, The Business of Travel - A Fifty Years' Record of Progress (Thos & Son, 1891) John Pudney, The Thomas Cook Story (Michael Joseph, 1953) Со